marissafujimoto/pgmap/README.md

 --trim-strategy two-read
 ```

+For an in-depth example walking through choosing the trim strategy and error tolerances see the guide [here](examples/reproducing-pgpen-two-read-counts.md).

 ## pgPEN Library

 `pgmap` is a general purpose tool for counting reads of paired guide screens, however it was originally developed for the [pgPEN library](https://www.addgene.org/pooled-library/berger-human-pgpen/) described in the paper [Discovery of synthetic lethal and tumor suppressor paralog pairs in the human genome](https://pubmed.ncbi.nlm.nih.gov/34469736/) by Parrish _et al_.